JLuboff/connect-mssql-v2/README.md

   server: 'localhost', // You can use 'localhost\\instance' to connect to named instance
   database: '...',
   options: {
-    encrypt: true // Use this if you're on Windows Azure }
+    encrypt: true, // Use this if you're on Windows Azure
+    trustServerCertificate: true // use this if your MS SQL instance uses a self signed certificate

+  }
 };